-Our patent portfolio includes patent applications in the early stages of prosecution and seven issued U.S. patents.
+Our patent portfolio includes patent applications in the early stages of prosecution and eight issued U.S. patents.
 For our pending Patent Cooperation, or PCT, applications, we anticipate determining, in advance of the applicable deadlines, whether to pursue these applications and if so will pursue them in the United States and selected ex-U.S. jurisdictions.
-We believe that issued claims will provide protection for SER-109, SER-262, SER-287 and SER-155.
+We believe that issued claims will provide protection for our microbiome therapeutic candidates.

 Our patent estate leverages both offensive and defensive strategies.
-As of March 8, 2017, we owned a total of sixteen patent application families that include Patent Cooperation Treaty, or PCT, applications and/or U.S. patent applications and ex-US patent applications.
+As of February 10, 2018, we owned a total of fifteen patent application families that include Patent Cooperation Treaty, or PCT, applications and/or U.S. patent applications and ex-US patent applications.
 Some of these families are briefly described below.
-Five of the patent application families that include only U.S. provisional applications that will not themselves be examined and for which the deadline to file PCT applications and/or U.S. non-provisional applications have not yet expired.
-Issued patents and pending patent applications as of March 8, 2017 in six of the patent application families in our portfolio are described briefly below.
-We expect to pursue additional applications in these families over time.
+Four of the patent application families include only U.S. provisional applications that will not themselves be examined and for which the deadline to file PCT applications and/or U.S. non-provisional applications have not yet expired.
+Issued patents and pending patent applications as of February 10, 2018 in six of the patent application families in our portfolio are described briefly below.
+We expect to pursue additional applications in these families over time